tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

-The reason we saved the transient model fits as separate timeseries (e.g. ``'Trans_L1R1S20'``) is because we will make use of the :meth:`~geonat.network.Network.wormplot` method to show the motion of the different stations across the network.
+The reason we saved the transient model fits as separate timeseries (e.g. ``'Trans_L1R1S20'``) is because we will make use of the :meth:`~disstans.network.Network.wormplot` method to show the motion of the different stations across the network.
 Compared to a static map of instantaneous (or time-integrated) velocity arrows, a wormplot is able to show no only the total accumulated displacement over a timespan, but also its evolution, and highlighting periods of fast motion.